 A Dramatic Play Area needs a large space.
 This area is very active and busy and, therefore, should be set up near other busy areas.
 Avoid placing it next to quiet areas such as your classroom library.

-For suggestions about where to set up your Dramatic Play and other Interest Centers, click the link below:
+For suggestions about where to set up your Dramatic Play and other Interest Centers, click the Classroom Design Picture.

 Again, this will depend on the type of area.

 Housekeeping or Homeliving Dramatic Play Area